-This study aims to analyze the interdependence of food security to water availability, economics of water use and food.
-This study aims to compare the impacts of irrigation from the Nile and underground water sources on water productivity of wheat for enhanced food security and efficient utilization of water resources in Egypt and Sudan.
-Endogenous switching regression was applied to data from a purposive random sample of 1,272 wheat growing farms in both countries to eliminate selection bias due to observable and non-observable factors.

-Results show that only 23% and 3% of wheat farms are irrigated from underground water with an average water productivity of 0.899 and 0.137 kg per m3 of wheat in Egypt and Sudan, respectively.
-The average water productivity is 0.899 kg/ m3 and 0.137 kg/ m3 in Egypt and Sudan, respectively.
-Irrigation from the Nile significantly increases water productivity by 0.039 kg/m3 in Egypt while the gain is 0.072 kg/ m3 for underground water in Sudan.
+This study aims to analyze the interdependence of food security to water availability, economics of water use for enhanced food security and efficient utilization of water resources in Egypt and Sudan.
+In order to compare the impacts of irrigation from the Nile and underground water sources on water productivity of wheat, endogenous switching regression was applied to data from a purposive random sample of 1,272 wheat growing farms in both countries to identify the determinants of resource selection and its impact WP in both countries.
+Water productivity is significantly realized in farms with higher percentage of wheat within the crop mix, regular attendance of technology transfer and water management sessions in Sudan while relatively young farmers and farmers who apply water less than the recommended attain higher water productivity levels in Egypt.
+An average of 23% and 3% of wheat farms are irrigated from underground water with an average water productivity of 0.899 and 0.137 kg per m3 of wheat in Egypt and Sudan, respectively.
+Irrigation from the Nile significantly increases water productivity by 0.039 kg/m3 in Egypt while the gain is 0.072 kg/m3 for underground water in Sudan.
 Higher water productivity is significantly attributed to adoption of improved production technologies such as the recommended number and interval of irrigations and the use of recommended input levels in both countries.
 Membership in cooperatives and large schemes was found to be an important determinant that significantly increases irrigation from the Nile water in Egypt while adoption of irrigation technologies, wheat area percentage and adequacy of Nile water supply are significant determinants to use underground water in Sudan.
 The study recommends increased utilization of underground water and introduction of water saving techniques in Sudan and efficient planning to blend Nile and underground water for wheat self-sufficiency in Egypt.